 Michael Argus is a performer with unique range.
 Capable of playing hardened criminals, white trash and wife beaters as well as soft, fragile, vulnerable young men.
 Alongside his film and T.V. work, Michael is a passionate theatre maker who is beginning to gain notoriety in the independent theatre scene through producing stimulating works.
 He is a a co-founder of both Blackwater Theatre Productions and Doppelganger Theatre.
+Michael is excited to produce and perform in 'True West' by Sam Shepherd in October 2016 in Matchstick Theatre's inaugural production.
 Below are some excerpts from critics of recent productions:

 EAST by Steven Berkoff (2014)